 How To Make A Fresh Yarrow Tincture

-The directions below are for tincturing fresh yarrow using the folk method.
+The directions below are for making a fresh yarrow tincture using the folk method.
 You can certainly tincture dried yarrow if you want.
 Just follow the directions for that here.

 - Chop your wilted yarrow into small pieces using a sharp kitchen knife, and pack it into a glass jar, filling it up, 1-inch from the top of the jar.

-- Cover the plant material with a 190-proof alcohol (Everclear) making sure you completely cover the plant material.
+- Cover the plant material with 190-proof alcohol (Everclear), making sure you completely cover the plant material.
 (Feel free to substitute this with filling your jar 1/4 full of boiled water and 3/4 full of glycerine if you want to make an alcohol-free tincture.)

 - Be sure to label your bottle with the name of your tincture, the date it finished, and what it’s tinctured in (alcohol or glycerine).